dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 ```

 Using `?` to match a value that is *not* null seems counterintuitive.
 In truth,
-I have not found an ideal syntax for this.
-The way I think about `?` is that it
+we have not found an ideal syntax.
+You may think of it as analogous to `?.`,
-describes the test it performs.
-Where a list pattern tests whether the value is
-a list, a `?` tests whether the value is null.
-However, unlike other patterns,
-it matches when the value is *not* null, because matching on null isn't
-useful&mdash;you could always just use a `null` constant pattern for that.
+`?..`, and `?...` where the `?` means "check the value for `null` and if it's
+not then do the resultant operation".

 Swift [uses the same syntax for a similar feature][swift null check].